Keelan1996/Graph-Theory-Project/README.md

 Jupyter notebook
 ````

-After this the jupter notebook will pop up in your browser of choice.
+After this the jupyter notebook will pop up in your browser of choice.

 Jupyter Notebook is an open-source web appliction that allows you to create and share documents that contain code, visualisations, equations and detailed notes.
 Many data scientist use jupyter notebook for statistc modelling, machine learning, data visualisations and much more.